Birinyem94/Timeoff/README.md

 Challenges Faced:
-AWS Certificate Manager (ACM) for SSL certificates.---#issues with ACM, i was not approved for one but i managed to get it sorted how to create an organization and gain access into the app pod crashing at some point
+AWS Certificate Manager (ACM) for SSL certificates.---#issues with ACM, i was not approved for one but i managed to get it sorted
+--how to create an organization and gain access into the app --pod crashing at some point

 Improvements:
 Timeoff App: updated version